martinpiper/BombJack/PiJack2/README.md

 		* Note there is no libstdc++ so new won't work, neither will stack allocated class initialisation, so an explicit init() method is needed for each class
 		** Eek, it looks like the code is updating the graphics too slowly...
 Is the cache off or something?
 			Note: enable "// Debug enable the display and show some raster bars" then test the rendering speed on the real hardware compared to qemu...
+				Added and enabled setup_cache(), no effect.
+				Try: https://www.raspberrypi.org/forums/viewtopic.php?t=219212 , also no effect
 	* Strip PS2 code
 	* GPIO IRQ on separate higher priority core compared to the video rendering
 	* Audio output over HDMI with background mixing IRQ on separate core compared to the GPIO IRQ core